aruiz-p/netwithalex/content/posts/sdwan-secure-access.md

 ip sdwan route vrf 10 0.0.0.0/0 service sse Cisco-Secure-Access
 ```

-You can decide to forward some traffic to SSE by modifying the route, however this approach doesn't give a lot of flexibility compared to the second option.
+You can select what traffic gets forwarded to SSE by modifying the route, however this approach doesn't give a lot of flexibility compared to the second option.

 #### Data Policy